mikenakis/Bathyscaphe/README.md

 Bathyscaphe is an open-source java library that you can use to inspect objects at runtime and assert that they are immutable.

-This document contains reference material about Bathyscaphe, assuming that you already understand what problem it solves, why it is a problem, why everyone has it, and why other tools fail to solve it.
+This document contains reference material about Bathyscaphe, assuming that you already understand what problem it solves, why it is a problem, why everyone has the problem, why it really needs fixing, and why other tools fail to fix it.
 If not, please start by reading the post on my blog which introduces Bathyscaphe: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

 ## <a name="maturity">&ZeroWidthSpace;</a>Status (maturity) of the project